Key facts

 Taxes for Expats: What Changed After NHR

-Portugal’s tax landscape shifted significantly after the Non-Habitual Resident (NHR) program closed to new applicants at the end of 2024.
-The NHR offered a flat 20% income tax rate for qualifying professionals and generous exemptions on foreign income.
+Portugal’s Non-Habitual Resident (NHR) tax program closed to new applicants at the end of 2024, meaning new expats in 2026 face standard progressive rates of 13.25–48%, with an effective rate of roughly 25–28% on €40,000/year income — though a limited IFICI replacement offers 20% flat tax for qualifying STEM professionals.
 If you were already enrolled before the cutoff, your 10-year NHR period continues.
 But new arrivals in 2025 and beyond face standard Portuguese tax rates.

 Standard Income Tax Brackets (2026)